 |Lodgers||A claimant of housing benefit with a lodger is allowed to keep the first £20 of weekly rent||Housing benefit will be cut but tenants can keep up all rental income (up to £4,250) of the rent is income tax free|

 Universal Credit could also affect any other benefits you claim and the way that your benefits are paid.
 It is important to know how Universal Credit will affect you.

 What should I do if I am affected?

 If you are affected by under occupancy then you should contact us.

 We can help you check to see whether you are claiming all the benefits you are entitled to.
-We can also look to see if there are any properties which would be more suited to your needs.
+We can also look to see if you can move to a more suitably sized property which would be more suited to your needs.
+This is called downsizing.

 If you need additional information from trusted local services about a wide range of local health and community services, please check with your local council.